Suedzucker quarterly profits jump, full-year forecast raised

-HAMBURG, Oct 12 (Reuters) - Europe's largest sugar producer Suedzucker SZUG.DE on Thursday more than doubled its quarterly profits, as high sugar prices compensated for increased energy and raw materials costs, and raised its forecast for full-year profits.
+HAMBURG, Oct 12 (Reuters) - Europe's largest sugar producer Suedzucker SZUG.DE on Thursday more than doubled its quarterly profits as high sugar prices compensated for increased energy and raw material costs, and raised its forecast for full-year earnings.

-Suedzucker in a statement raised its forecast for full-year 2023/24 group operating profit to between 900 million and 1 billion euros, up from its previous forecast of between 850 and 950 million euros, and against 704 million in its previous year.
+Suedzucker raised its forecast for full-year 2023/24 group operating profit to between 900 million and 1 billion euros, up from its previous forecast of between 850 and 950 million euros, and against 704 million in its previous year.

+"The forecast for the full year has been raised partly because we expect current high sugar prices to continue," a Suedzucker spokesperson told Reuters.
+"We see no signals from the world market, where sugar supplies remain tight, that sugar prices will weaken.
+This gives us confidence to expect a continued strong sugar market in Europe."

 ($1 = 0.9408 euros)